Pilot George Bowyer

 (Source: Wikipedia)

 George William Bowyer was born on the 16th of October 1859 at The Cottage, West Gate, Southampton, Hampshire.
-His father, Richard, was 28 and his mother, Sarah, was 27.
+His father, Richard Tubb Bowyer, was 28 and his mother, Sarah (née Cue), was 27.
 He was baptised on the 4th December 1859 at St. Michael's, Southampton.
+He was one of mime children.

 At age 11 he was listed as living at St Mary, Hampshire.
 He married Emma Hill (1860–1944) on the 23rd December 1882, at St Matthew's Church, Hampshire.
-They had nine children in 15 years.
+They had nine children in 16 years between 1884 and 1900 (check the FamilySearch tree below - it lists 8 of the known children, as well as his siblings).
 By 1891 he was listed as residing at 77 Derby Road, St Mary, Hampshire, with a wife and three children plus one servant.
-His occupation was listed as: "pilot".
+His occupation is listed as: "pilot".

 A Daily Echo newspaper article of 27th July 2015 stated that the Bowyer family "for long years, had been associated with the uprising of Southampton the port – a family which for generations followed the same course of professional employment.
 Nearly all of them were Trinity House pilots."
 (27th July 2015, Southern Daily Echo)